HariSekhon/Knowledge-Base/intellij.md

 install_intellij_plugins.sh
 ```

-You can add/comment/uncomment which plugins to install in the adjacent `setup/intellij-plugins.txt` config file in that same repo.
+You can add / comment / uncomment which plugins to install in the adjacent `setup/intellij-plugins.txt` config file in that same repo.

 #### Docker, Kubernetes and Terraform